-With respect to "information security," the Company has established "ANA Group Information Security Management Manual" that provide for our policies on the promotion of information security by reference to the Cybersecurity Framework published by the U.S. National Institute of Standards and Technology (NIST) and the Cybersecurity Management Guidelines published by the Ministry of Economy, Trade and Industry of Japan.
-The Company also has the bylaws that contain specific operational rules, which are applicable to the entire Group.
-While raising awareness of information security within the Group by distributing handbooks, providing e-learning and email newsletters, and making use of the intranet webpages, the Company has also set up a system to monitor compliance.
-In this way, the Company has enhanced its measures to ensure information security.
-During the Fiscal Year, the Company conducted security training for senior management, issued information and warnings on the intranet webpages 7 times, provided an e-learning session 1 time, caused a division in charge of information security to assess compliance at 4 locations, and tasked all business units of each group company to run a self-check.
-The Company also obtains and utilizes threat intelligence from Aviation-ISAC (Information Sharing and Analysis Center), Transportation ISAC and threat intelligence firms (early warning data on cyberattacks) on a continuous basis to protect in advance against viruses that had caused actual damage outside the Company.
-Furthermore, in order to review cloud security measures and strengthen security management for the supply chain, the Company has introduced tools that enable the Company to evaluate objectively and from outside measures taken by the companies in the supply chain and encouraged these companies to take responsive measures in turn.
-In addition to the existing ASY-CSIRT (ANA Systems-Computer Security Incident Response Team, a team responding to security incidents when they occur) that monitors ANA systems only, the Company has also newly established the ANA Group CSIRT that covers the overall ANA Group in order to strengthen the system to manage the activities described above from multiple perspectives, including technology, process and law/regulation.
+With respect to "information security," the Company has established the "ANA Group Information Security Management Rules" which provides our policies on the promotion of information security, referencing the Cybersecurity Framework published by the U.S. National Institute of Standards and Technology (NIST) and the Cybersecurity Management Guidelines published by the Ministry of Economy, Trade and Industry of Japan.
+The Company also has the bylaws containing specific operational rules applicable to the entire Group.
+In terms of organizational structure, the Company has established a response system centered on the ANA Group CSIRT (Computer Security Incident Response Team - a team dedicated to addressing security incidents), which commenced full-scale operations this Fiscal Year.
+This system is designed to expedite responses to security incidents, as well as reporting and communication with stakeholders, including senior management and government agencies.
+For education and training, the Company aims to enhance the security literacy of all employees by distributing handbooks, providing e-learning and email newsletters, and utilizing internal chat platforms and intranet webpages to raise information security awareness across the Group.
+A system to monitor compliance has also been established, thereby strengthening the Company's information security measures.
+During the Fiscal Year, the Company conducted security drills for senior management and training sessions to enhance the capabilities of the ANA Group CSIRT, issued information and warnings on the intranet webpages 7 times, provided one e-learning session, had a specialized information security division assess compliance at 4 locations, and tasked all business units of each group company with selfchecks.
+In terms of information gathering, the Company continuously obtains and utilizes threat intelligence from Aviation-ISAC (Information Sharing and Analysis Center), Transportation ISAC, and threat intelligence firms (including early warning data on cyberattacks) to proactively protect against viruses that have caused actual damage outside the Company.
+In addition, ALL NIPPON AIRWAYS CO., LTD., a subsidiary of the Company, has been designated as a specified essential infrastructure business under the Economic Security Promotion Act of Japan.
+Accordingly, the Company is submitting the required notifications to the Ministry of Land, Infrastructure, Transport and Tourism of Japan and is actively facilitating necessary exchanges of opinions to foster future public-private partnerships.
+Regarding systems, the Company has conducted penetration tests (simulated attacks designed to attempt external intrusion) on key systems and has strengthened its websites.
+For cloud security measures, the Company has established standardization guidelines and adopted a secure-by-design approach (incorporating security measures from the planning and design stages) to implement mechanisms that ensure security during cloud system development.
+Furthermore, to strengthen security management for the supply chain, the Company has introduced tools (Attack Surface Management) that enable objective, external evaluation of measures taken by supply chain companies, and continuously encouraged group companies to assess these measures and implement appropriate responses.